 Although the main intake is at the start of each academic year, applications can be considered at any time during the school year.
-Demand for places is high, particularly for Years 6 and 7 in the Junior School, Year 8 (S1) in the Senior School and for IB1 (S5 for entry to the Sixth Form).
+Demand for places is high, particularly for Years 6 and 7 in the Junior School, the Senior School (Years 8-11) and for Sixth Form (Years 12-13).
 You should therefore apply as early as you can for these year groups.

 Applying to join St Leonards is a simple process:

 Your first step is normally to contact the Admissions Office to arrange a visit to the School.
 On this visit you will meet with the Headmaster and take a tour of the campus - including our boarding houses if you are visiting for Senior School admission - meeting teachers and students.
 This will give you the chance to ask any questions you may have about joining one of Scotland’s leading independent schools.

 You would then complete a registration form and pay the application fee of £100.
 Registration does not guarantee a place within the school as there is high demand in certain year groups and waiting lists may be in place.
 You will receive guidance on this from the Admissions Team at the time of registration.